 Fires are, however, fairly restricted.
 I don't know the exact mechanics, but you'll never catch a corner of a building on fire and twenty turns later it's completely burned down.
 It'll just be a part of the building that falls apart from fire damage.
 I suspect there may be some absolute timer where the game keeps track of when a fire originated and snuffs out all resultant fires if they haven't gone out before that point on their own, as I've repeatedly seen cases of a building having multiple tiles clearly on fire where eg 4 tiles are still burning one turn and then the next turn they all go out, but it's possible it's a less artificial mechanic -this often also goes hand-in-hand with a significant chunk of building collapsing, so it's possible fires in buildings tend to put themselves out by virtue of destroying the tiles they were attached to while lacking mechanics to fall to the ground or otherwise jump tiles.

 Also note that, as far as I'm aware, flammability of a tile or object isn't really a mechanic.
 ADVENT's metal-and-plastic-looking constructions don't seem to be any more fire-resistant than eg a wooden church, except in the sense that the wooden church is a frailer structure and so the fire will destroy elements of it more quickly.
 The only exception is that water tiles can't have fires in them.
 (I'm not sure what happens when eg a destructible piece of Cover is inside a river; can it be on fire anyway?)

 In War of the Chosen, fire damage to the environment ticks over very specifically at the beginning of the player's turn.
 Critically, this means fire damage will never create a clean shot on one of your own soldiers with no chance to respond by destroying their Cover, but can absolutely do so to enemies.
 Notably, this is a mechanic that's true even on Legendary, even though it reworks multiple mechanics to be less player-favoring.
 This makes it surprisingly safe to play with fire, particularly if eg you have multiple soldiers with Fortress and/or Hazmat Vests.
 Just keep in mind that fire can tear the ground out from under them if it's destructible.

-Said environmental damage is interacting with the invisible environmental object HP, gradually wearing it down.
+Anyway, said environmental damage is interacting with the invisible environmental object HP, gradually wearing it down.
 Among other points ,just because something that's on fire hasn't collapsed just yet doesn't mean it won't, and it also means fires can downgrade High Cover to Low Cover if that object is coded to do that when taking enough environmental damage.
 This also means that if you're in a mission type where patience is fine, it can be acceptable to toss an Incendiary Grenade at a wall to burn a hole through it, such as if you're in an Avatar Project Facility, don't want to fight a pod guarding the actual entrances, and didn't bring anything that can do direct environmental damage.

 Finally, note that fires causing environmental damage extends to them being able to cause environmental explosives, such as cars, to detonate.
 You can get away with tossing a Frag Grenade such that its explosion is just barely not touching a car and then promptly running someone up against said car without worrying about it exploding, in most cases.
 Doing so with an Incendiary Grenade is quite likely to do terrible harm to them unless they have Fortress.
 So... don't do that, and in general keep an eye out for fires nearby environmental explosives before you consider using them as Cover.